Conan the Barbarian (1982 film): Characters

-The character, Conan, and the world of Hyboria were based on the creations of pulp-fiction writer Robert E. Howard from the 1930s.
+The character Conan and the world of the Hyborian Age were based on the creations of pulp-fiction writer Robert E. Howard from the 1930s.
 Published in Weird Tales, his series about the barbarian was popular with the readership; the barbarian's adventures in a savage and mystical world, replete with gore and brutal slayings, satisfied the reader's fantasies of being a "powerful giant who lives by no rules but his own".
 From the 1960s, Conan gained a wider audience as novels about him, written in imitation of Howard's style by L. Sprague de Camp and Lin Carter, were published.
 Frank Frazetta's cover art for these novels cemented Conan's image as a "virile, axe-wielding, fur-bearing, cranium-smashing barbarian".
 John Milius, the film's director, intended the film's Conan to be "a Northern European mythic hero".
 Danny Peary described Conan as "muscular, majestic, brainy, yet with ambivalent scruples".
 Don Herron, a scholar on Howard and his stories, disagreed, noting that the personality of Conan in the film differs greatly from that of the literature.
 The Conan in the books detests restrictions to his freedom and would have resisted slavery in a violent fashion, whereas the film version accepts his fate and has to be freed.
-Robert Garcia's review of the film in his American Fantasy magazine states, "this Conan is less powerful, less talkative, and less educated than Howard's".
+Robert Garcia's review of the film in his American Fantasy magazine states, "This Conan is less powerful, less talkative, and less educated than Howard's".